 - Pregnancy also increases the amount of fluid a woman’s body needs, so those who experience morning sickness have to be especially careful to get enough fluids.
 In addition, sleep-deprived breast-feeding moms may not even realize when they aren’t drinking enough.

 - High altitude causes people to breathe more rapidly due to low oxygen levels, resulting in moisture/water loss that can lead to dehydration.

 - Heated, indoor air during the colder months can cause the skin to lose moisture and increase fluid needs.
 The dry, recirculated air on airplanes can be especially dehydrating.

+When your body is properly hydrated, your urine will be a pale yellow consistency, as opposed to a dark, amber color.
 If severe dehydration occurs and is left untreated, there can be serious complications such as seizures, shock, brain damage and even death.
-It’s important to be aware of those situations that put us at risk, and to seek medical help when we have trouble drinking fluids.
+It’s important to be aware of those situations that put us at risk, and to seek medical help if we have trouble drinking fluids.

 The water and weight loss connection is exaggerated.

 Water is certainly a healthy, inexpensive, no-calorie beverage, but there are a lot of misconceptions about its role in promoting weight reduction.
 For instance, it’s a myth that drinking lots of water prevents calories from being absorbed.
 Also, it doesn’t appear that drinking higher volumes of water curbs the appetite, but it is true that high water foods such as fruits and vegetables are more filling.
 Finally, although water is needed as part of the process of burning fat, drinking extra amounts won’t accelerate or increase the process.